 - 5. The specification is given as a decision table or can be easily converted into one. - 6.
-The order in which the predicates are evaluated does not affect interpretation of the rules or the resulting action i.e., an arbitrary permutation of the predicate order will not, or should not, affect which action takes place. - 7.
-The order in which the rules are evaluated does not affect the resulting action i.e., an arbitrary permutation of rules will not, or should not, affect which action takes place.
+The order in which the predicates are evaluated does not affect interpretation of the rules or the resulting action i.e., an arbitrary permutation of the predicate order will not, or should not, affect which action the place. - 7.
+The order in which the rules are evaluated does not affect the resulting action i.e., an arbitrary permutation of rules will not, or she in not, affect which action takes place. - 8.
+Once a rule is satisfied and an action selected, no other rule need be examined.